jmc846/Burger-/README.md

   ### installation:

+App will be installed via:

+. node js
+.

+  ### usage:
  * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-  ### usage:
-TBD

 ### licenses: